b-cube/Response-Identification-Info/notebooks/README.md

 [semantics-preprocessing](https://github.com/b-cube/semantics-preprocessing) : module for most of the document processing (in the pipeline or standalone).

 or, if not required, these modules were used during the data processing at some point.
-For example, the semantics-pipeline code is not called directly from a notebook but was used to execute the document identification process, the results of which are used in the notebooks.
+For example, the semantics-pipeline code is not called directly from a notebook but was used to execute the document identification process, the results of which are used in these notebooks.
+Each notebook contains links to the preprocessing notebooks or other scripts used for the data generation related to that notebook.

-###Table of Contents
+###Notebooks

 **Blended Metadata:** analysis of any questions related to blended documents, i.e. ISO-19115 elements found in FGDC-CSDGM documents or JSON embedded in XML documents. [link](https://github.com/b-cube/Response-Identification-Info/blob/master/notebooks/Analysis%20-%20Blended%20Metadata.ipynb)

-**Duplicate Detection:** demonstration of TF-IDf against different metadata representations of the same dataset and a vector near-duplicate/similarity algorithm against the kinds of identifier representations often found in the documents. [link](https://github.com/b-cube/Response-Identification-Info/blob/master/notebooks/Analysis%20-%20Duplicate%20Detection.ipynb)
+**Duplicate Detection:** demonstration of TF-IDF against different metadata representations of the same dataset and a vector near-duplicate/similarity algorithm against the kinds of identifier representations often found in the documents. [link](https://github.com/b-cube/Response-Identification-Info/blob/master/notebooks/Analysis%20-%20Duplicate%20Detection.ipynb)

 **Identifiers:** brief analysis of unique identifiers in the set of XML documents with additional analysis of DOIs [link](https://github.com/b-cube/Response-Identification-Info/blob/master/notebooks/Analysis%20-%20Identifiers.ipynb)